learning-zone/react-basics/next-basics.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-### 12. What are route groups and parallel routes in the App Router?
+## Q. What are route groups and parallel routes in the App Router?

 **Route Groups** — use `(folderName)` to organize routes without affecting the URL: